gschmutz/kafka-workshop/02-working-with-kafka-broker/README.md

 Next we will see a more realistic example using the [Streaming Synthetic Sales Data Generator](https://github.com/garystafford/streaming-sales-generator).
 It is available as a [Docker Image](https://hub.docker.com/repository/docker/trivadis/sales-data-generator).

+We can use it to stream simulated sales data into Kafka topics.
+By no longer manually producing data, we can see unbounded data "in action".

 First let's create the necessary 3 topics:

 ```bash